DevOps-Gilde/S3_Docs_GitHubActionsTerraform/03_SetupInfrastructure.md

 ## Create GitHub Secrets

-To create secrets you first have to navigate to the right place in GitHub (Tab Settings => Entry "Actions" under Secrets => Button "New repository secret").
+To create secrets you first have to navigate to the right place in GitHub (Tab Settings => Secrets and Variables => "Actions" => Button "New repository secret").

 <br><img src="./images/secrets_path_to_enter.png" width="900"/>